-Both declare their love for each other, and remain talking for the whole night, ending with a promise to marry in secret as soon as possible.
+Both declare their love for each other and keep talking for the whole night, ending with a promise to marry in secret as soon as possible.
 This initial connection is the basis of many dramatic twists and turns that follow in the play.

 A favorite of drama and English teachers, this play has gained enduring fame as one of Shakespeare's three best-known plays.

 Source of the Story of Romeo and Juliet

 The story is based on Ovid's Pyramus and Thisbe.
 Shakespeare liberally borrowed from a narrative poem called The Tragicall Historye of Romeus and Juliet.
 This poem was first published in 1562 by Arthur Brooke.
 Sadly, Brooke perished in a shipwreck in 1563, soon after its publication.

 In 1968, Franco Zeffirelli produced a visually appealing movie starring Leonard Whiting and Olivia Hussey.
 At the time, the piece was a bit scandalous, with partial nudity and many sexual undertones.